- Leadership Studies

 - BA Psychology – University of North Carolina-Chapel Hill

-Dr. Steve Hobson is the Director of IGSL Doctoral Programs in Peace Studies and Transformational Leadership.
-He serves as Iron Sharpening Group (ISG) leader, Target Area Ministry (TAM) coach, and consultant for curriculum revision and leadership matters.
+Rev. Dr. Steve Hobson is Chair of Leadership Studies Discipline at IGSL.
+He serves as Iron Sharpening Group (ISG) leader and consultant for curriculum revision and leadership matters.
 He is also a Board Member of Asia Graduate School of Theology (AGST).

 Dr. Hobson wrote the first chapter entitled “Creative Leadership Development: Breaking Out of the Traditional Seminary Mold” in the book Educating for Tomorrow: Theological Leadership for the Asian Context.
 In 2001, he completed a dissertation on “Leadership Training Factors Contributing to the Development of Intrinsic and Extrinsic Authority in Filipino Male Leaders.”